Placement Testing in Chemistry

 - Algebraic manipulation

-- Calculations using scientific notation with a consideration of significant figures
+- Calculations using scientific notation and the proper number of significant figures

 - Interpretation of graphs